-330 See Lanzieri, G. (2006, 2007).
-Projections are based on the 2004 EUROPOP national and regional population projections produced by Eurostat, the latest available on a regional scale.
-The national population projections released by Eurostat in August 2008 are based on a so-called Convergence scenario (based on the assumption that the socio-economic and cultural differences between Member States of the European Union will fade away in the very long run - in 2150 - with fertility and mortality rates converging to the same values and net migration converging to zero), in contrast to the trend scenario applied for 2004.
+solution projections produced by Eurostat, the latest available on a regional scale.
+The national population projections released by Eurostat, the latest available on a so-called Convergence scenario (based on the assumption that the socio-economic and cultural differences between Member States of the European Union will fade away in the very long run - in 2150 - with fertility and mortality rates converging to the same values and net migration converging to zero), in contrast to the trend scenario applied for 2004.